-First let’s go back to our definition of codependency: Codependency is learned personality traits that negatively affect knowing one’s self and others.
+First, let’s go back to our definition of codependency: Codependency is a learned personality trait that negatively affects knowing one’s self and others.
 Codependents become dependent on “others’” approval and attempt to control the situation in order to get this approval.
 Codependents often avoid honesty and confrontation, which can enable abusive behavior.

 Contentious Times and Codependency Work

 For this article, the last distinction is most important for us to look at.
 By avoiding confrontation, the codependent does not require the abusive person to change or improve.
 If the codependent’s only tool is to avoid confrontation during contentious times — “Houston we have a problem.”

 Am I recommending we all start being contentious?
 NO!
 I have always maintained if we can access indignation early on, many situations would never have to go to anger, or even worse, rage.

 If we grew up in contentious families where we experienced lots of fighting, this time in our country can bring back memories.
 We were children who had to figure things on our own, so many of us chose some form of codependency.
 Fast-forward to this contentious time and, if we haven’t done our codependency work, we may find ourselves needing a few more tools.

 Click here to continue reading.